Internal Tools Development

 Architecture patterns for custom internal tools

-Building internal tools well requires specific architectural decisions.
-These patterns separate tools that last from tools that get replaced within two years.
+Bespoke software development earns its cost in the architecture, not the screens.
+Building internal tools well requires specific decisions, and these patterns separate tools that last from tools that get replaced within two years.

 Role-based access control

 The receptionist sees different data than the finance director.
-This is not a feature request; it is a fundamental architectural constraint.
+This isn't a feature request.
+It's a fundamental architectural constraint.

 A naive implementation checks user roles in the application code: if user.role == 'admin'.
 This scatters permission logic across hundreds of files.
 When a new role is added (and new roles are always added), every check must be found and updated individually.

 The production pattern uses a policy layer.
 Permissions are defined centrally, attached to roles, and enforced at the query level.
-The receptionist's database queries physically cannot return salary data, not because the UI hides the column, but because the query excludes it.
+The receptionist's queries physically cannot return salary data.
+The UI doesn't hide the column; the query excludes it.
 Laravel's Gate and Policy classes make this enforceable at the controller, model, and even database scope level.
 This fits into a broader security and operations architecture covering authentication, session management, and deployment practices.

 Real-time updates